salto-io/adapter-swaggers/README.md

 # adapter-swaggers

-This repository holds a stable version of [Zuora Billing](https://assets.zuora.com/zuora-documentation/swagger.yaml) API swagger definitions.
+This repository holds a stable versions of [Zuora Billing](https://assets.zuora.com/zuora-documentation/swagger.yaml) and Jira API swagger definitions.

 ## Using this repository
 The "Fetch Swaggers" action is scheduled to run nightly, but can also be run manually via the "Actions" menu.